Take a look at your home. What do you like most about it? Now, what are the parts you wish you could change with just a snap of your fingers?

 Year 3: HVAC and energy efficiency

 Old heating and cooling systems can leave you with dreadfully high bills, and worse still, if you’re living in an old home without an HVAC system, winter nights and summer days can feel like you’re camping outdoors.
 By year three, you’ve likely had enough of whichever situation you’ve been dealing with, so it’s a good time to invest in a new system if need be.
 You can also look into more modern, energy-efficient options, like solar and thermal energy, which can be cost-efficient in the long run and provide you with good ROI.

 Like an out-of-date HVAC system, drafty doors and windows can raise energy costs, not to mention lower the value of your home.
 Depending on the kind you go with, new windows and doors can be costly.
 However, they can leave you with better curb appeal and lower bills.
 New flooring can also raise the value of your home, and can make a huge difference in the look and feel of your space.
 While hardwood floors are popular, don’t underestimate the power of gorgeous carpeting in some areas, which can be cheaper.

 Year 5: Major additions

-If you’ve spent the last five years dreaming of a wraparound porch, sprawling deck, indoor pool, or an otherwise large investment in your home, by year five you can start making the arrangements to make your dream a reality.
-Sometimes in the excitement of moving into a new space, you can think big and overestimate the necessity of some of these additions, but after a few years, when the big picture comes into focus, you should have a better idea of which add-ons you can’t live without.
+If you’ve spent the last five years dreaming of a wraparound porch, sprawling deck, indoor pool, or an otherwise large investment for your home, by year five you can start making the arrangements to make your dream a reality.
+Sometimes in the excitement of moving into a new space, you can think big and overestimate the necessity of some of these additions, but after a few years, when the big picture comes into focus, you should have a better idea of which add-ons you can afford and can’t live without.